dulddok/dulddok.github.io/README.md

 [View the documentation][Just the Docs] for usage information.

+### Giscus Comments

+This site includes Giscus comments system for GitHub Discussions.
+To configure:

+1. **Enable/Disable globally**: Set `comments: false` in `_config.yml` to disable comments site-wide
+2. **Disable on specific pages**: Add `comments: false` to the front matter of any page
+3. **Automatic exclusions**: Comments are automatically disabled on:
+   - Home page (`layout: home`)
+   - 404 error page
+   - Pages with `comments: false` in front matter
+4. **Configuration**: Edit `_includes/components/giscus.html` to modify Giscus settings

+The comments will appear at the bottom of pages and posts, allowing visitors to leave comments using their GitHub accounts.

 ## Contributing

 Bug reports, proposals of new features, and pull requests are welcome on GitHub at https://github.com/just-the-docs/just-the-docs.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.